-Wills and Deeds: These are evidence of transfer of real property.
+Wills and Deeds: These are evidence of the transfer of real property.
 They chart the distribution of this property and even more important they expose intra-family relationships.
 They are a critical source for determining family and friendship relations and raise questions about why particular family members were either excluded from or favored in the distribution of assets.

 Wills and Deeds provide insight into the financial dealings of Barbadians.
 They are a critical source for determining family and friendship relations.
 During the enslavement period, these records reveal transactions that involve Afro-Barbadians as the property of enslavers and subject to being inherited, gifted, sold, purchased, transferred, and at times hired or loaned out as part of real estate and other business transactions.
 They may also show a manumission, sale, or other business transfer made by the enslaver.
 The following is an excerpt from one such document related to a St. Thomas, Barbados plantation.